We may earn money or products from the companies mentioned in this post. Merci!

 Every time we went there, dinner would usually consist of two things – Kentucky Fried Chicken and the antipasto salad from Tony’s.

-With the exception of the crumbled blue cheese, to prepare the freshest and best antipasto chopped salad not a single ingredient used is pre-packaged.
+To prepare the freshest and best antipasto chopped salad do not use a single pre-packaged ingredient (except for the crumbled blue cheese)

-Just before serving, the mix is tossed with the romaine lettuce pieces – just enough to coat the lettuce with the dressing.
+Just before serving, the mix is tossed with the romaine lettuce pieces – just enough to coat the lettuce with the dressing already on the “fixings”.

 I don’t know if it was the dressing or the combination of toppings, but I have yet to find another chopped salad that even comes close to comparing.
 Except our version of course.
 This is it!